Pierlam/OpenExcelSdk/README.md

 proc.SetCellValue(excelSheet, "D12", new DateOnly(2025,10,12), "d/m/yyyy", out error);
 ```

-You can use predefined format, take a look in Definitions class.
+You can use one of some predefined format declared in the class Definitions.cs.
-Yo can format the display of the value for number, date and currency.

-For date and currency the format is mandatory.
-If you set a value (string, int or double) without format in a existing cell, the defined format of the cell is used as much as possible.

 ```
 // set a double value and format it with 2 decimals, e.g.: 12,30